crystalxs/DataScientistNotes/Algorithm/Sort.md

     return len(left) # return index of pivot

 def partition_inplace(A,lo,hi):
-    """
-    Wikipedia: reorder the array so that all elements with values less than the pivot come before the pivot, while all elements with values greater than the pivot come after it (equal values can go either way).
-    """
     i = lo
     pivot = A[hi]    # pick last element as pivot
     for j in range(lo, hi):